lyhsiang/AWS-TechFest-Generative-AI-HK/Spec-Coding/Kiro-Spec-Workshop.md

 ### Setup
 Create a folder named `MyShootingGame` and open it in Kiro.
 Instead of starting with vibe coding, we'll create a comprehensive specification first.

-In the Let's build page, select **Spec** instead of Vibe.
-This will open the spec creation interface.

 ### 📋 Prerequisites

 - Installed and running Kiro IDE